15 days tour

 Day 1: Join Tour In Mexico City

-Arrive in Mexico City, the capital of Mexico and truly the heart and soul of the country.
-With so much rich history to discover, the city is filled with historic buildings, landmarks and the largest number of museums in the world.
-Due to the number of evening flights into the international airport, your Leader plans to do the welcome meeting on the morning of day two, and will leave a message in reception with details on timings and everything else that you'll need for the day.
-There are no activities planned today, so you are free to arrive into Mexico City at any time.
-If you would like to receive an airport transfer today, you'll need to arrive into Mexico City International Airport (MEX) which is approximately a 30 minute to one hour drive from the hotel.
-If your flight arrives earlier in the day, perhaps you might choose to have a stroll around Alameda Central, Mexico City's oldest municipal park, or visit the Templo Mayor Museum, which is known for its exhibits relating to the Aztec civilization.
+Our tour starts today in Mexico City, the capital of Mexico and the bustling heart and soul of the country.
+CDMX, as the city is also known, gives โ€™metropolisโ€™ a whole new meaning with a new landmark, museum or gallery at every turn, not to mention the countless colourful markets, cosmopolitan eateries and leafy parks.
+Due to the number of evening flights into the international airport, our tour leader will meet you on the morning of day two for a welcome meeting.
+Look out for a message in the hotel reception with timings and other details for the day.
+There are no activities planned today, so youโ€™re free to arrive at any time.
+If youโ€™d like to receive an airport transfer today, youโ€™ll need to arrive into Mexico City International Airport (MEX) which is around a 30-minute to one-hour drive from the hotel.
+If your flight arrives earlier in the day, you might like to have a stroll around Alameda Central, Mexico Cityโ€™s oldest municipal park, or visit the Templo Mayor Museum, which is known for its exhibits relating to the Aztec civilization.

 • 12:00 am - 11:59 pm

-On our first day in Mexico City we'll be exploring like a local, on foot and by public transport.
-The Zocalo is the beating heart of the city; the main square that has been a cornerstone in public gatherings since the ancient times.
-We'll walk down to the centre from the hotel, taking a trip to a local pasteleria en route to try some traditonal sweet bread.
-The National Palace is located on the east side of the square - the President lives here as his permanent residence, so we'll take a look at it from the outside, along with the grand metropolitan cathedral.
-The Zocalo also gives us our first taste of Mexico's wealth of ancient history - the remains of the ancient Aztec Templo Mayor were discovered here and are still well preserved, right in the downtown of the city.
-From the area around the central Zocalo, we take public transport to the enormous Chapultepec Park, Mexico City's main green space, and walk through to the National Anthropology Museum.
-One of the finest museums in the world, its exhibits offer a taste of the history ahead of us.
-Our city tour ends here at the museum.
-Opt to stay here longer, or return together with your Tour Leader.
-Today's walk in the city may reach approximately 10km including the time at the museum.
+Weโ€™ll head out to explore the city like a local this morning, on foot and by public transport.
+The Zocalo is the vibrant heart of the city; the main square that has been a cornerstone in public gatherings since ancient times.
+Weโ€™ll walk down to the centre from the hotel, taking a trip to a local pasteleria en route to try some traditional sweet bread.
+The National Palace is located on the east side of the square - the President lives here as his permanent residence and weโ€™ll take a look at it from the outside, along with the grand metropolitan cathedral.
+The Zocalo also gives us our first taste of Mexicoโ€™s ancient history - the well-preserved remains of the ancient Aztec Templo Mayor can be found here, right in the bustle of the downtown district.
+After exploring around the Zocalo, weโ€™ll hop on public transport to the sprawling Chapultepec Park, where weโ€™ll wander through to the National Anthropology Museum.
+One of the finest museums in the world, its exhibits give us a flavour of the countryโ€™s history, which weโ€™ll delve further into during our stay.
+Todayโ€™s city tour ends at the museum, and you can opt to spend more time exploring or head back to the centre with our tour leader.
+Please note, our walk will cover around 10 kilometres/6 miles, including time at the museum, so comfortable shoes are recommended.

 • Day 3 Day 3: Visit The Teotihuacan Pyramids And The Basilica De Guadalupe